BT help, issues and complaints

 If you need to contact BT customer service the number is 0800 800 150.

 Slow or unreliable broadband

 With more of us working from home or sourcing our entertainment online, a slow internet connection can be a genuine pain, although the arrival of full fibre broadband should mean this is no longer an issue for many people.
-However, if you are suffering with slow broadband or dropped connections can come from a range of sources.
+However, if you are suffering with slow broadband or dropped connections, the problem can come from a range of sources.

-If you have recently experienced a slower connection, there may be a fault on the line, but it could also be the number of people using your connection.
+If you have recently experienced a slow connection, there may be a fault on the line, but it could also be the number of people using your connection.
 If this number has increased then you may need to upgrade to a faster broadband connection.
 Superfast fibre is available to almost all properties in the UK now, and full fibre is currently available to around 30 per cent, so upgrading shouldn’t be a problem.
 You can use our postcode checker to find out what is available at your address, quickly and easily.

-If there is no fault found, but you are consistently getting speeds lower than the estimated speed you signed up for, then you can make a formal complaint.
+If there is no fault found, but you are consistently getting speeds lower than the estimated speed you were provided with when you signed up, then you can make a formal complaint.
 Visit the BT website for instructions.

 Use social media to speed up response times

 If you are struggling to get an issue dealt with by BT, you can try making your issue known on BT’s social media accounts.
 Airing your complaint publicly can spur providers to tackle the issue more quickly.
 It is vital to keep things polite and constructive, to help you get the best response from BT.

 A number of things can affect broadband, from a loose wire to the number of people using it at once.
 It is a good idea to try fixing it yourself before contacting BT as solutions are often straightforward.

 Since March 2020, Ofcom states that if you receive a broadband service with a download speed slower than 10Mbps, you are entitled to ask for an upgraded connection.
 BT offers a number of both superfast fibre and full fibre packages that should solve this problem.